 Some of the information in the following section, specifically the information in relation to our plans and strategies, contain certain forward looking statements that involve risks and uncertainties.
-You should read "Forward Looking Statements" on page 13 for a discussion of risks and uncertainties related to those statements and also "Risk Factors" on page 15, for a discussion of certain factors that may affect our business, financial condition or results of operations.
+You should read "Forward Looking Statements" on page 14 for a discussion of risks and uncertainties related to those statements and also "Risk Factors" on page 16, for a discussion of certain factors that may affect our business, financial condition or results of operations.
 Our actual results may differ materially from those expressed in or implied by these forward-looking statements.

-Unless otherwise stated or the context otherwise requires, the financial information used in this section is derived from our Reformatted Consolidated Financial Statements, included in this Prospectus on page 114.
-We have included various operational and financial performance indicators in this section, some of which may not have been derived from our Reformatted Consolidated Financial Statements or Reformatted Standalone Financial Statements and which may not have been subject to an audit or review of the Statutory Auditor.
+Unless otherwise stated or the context otherwise requires, the financial information used in this section is derived from our Interim Unaudited Ind AS Financial Statements on page 163 and Reformatted Consolidated Financial Statements on page 107, included in this Prospectus.
+We have included various operational and financial performance indicators in this section, some of which may not have been derived from our Interim Unaudited Ind AS Financial Statements, Reformatted Consolidated Financial Statements or Reformatted Standalone Financial Statements and which may not have been subject to an audit or review of the Statutory Auditor.
 The manner in which such operational and financial indicators are calculated and presented, and the assumptions and estimates used in the calculation, may vary from that used by other entities in the business similar to ours.
-You should consult your own advisors and evaluate such information in the context of the Reformatted Consolidated Financial Statements and/or Reformatted Standalone Financial Statements and other information relating to our business and operations included in this Prospectus.
+You should consult your own advisors and evaluate such information in the context of the Interim Unaudited Ind AS Financial Statements, Reformatted Consolidated Financial Statements and/or Reformatted Standalone Financial Statements and other information relating to our business and operations included in this Prospectus.

-Unless otherwise indicated, industry and market data used in this section has been derived from industry publications and other publicly available information, including, in particular the report titled "Overview of the Indian Gold loan, Personal loan and MSME loan markets", dated August 31, 2021 prepared and issued by Grant Thornton Bharat LLP.
+Unless otherwise indicated, industry and market data used in this section has been derived from industry publications and other publicly available information, including, in particular the report titled "Overview of the India Gold loan, Personal loan and MSME loan markets", dated May 5, 2022 prepared and issued by Grant Thornton Bharat LLP.